 Functional Threshold Power demystified — what it means and how to use it in training

 FTP is used to define training zones and structure workouts with precision.
-By working at specific percentages of your FTP, you can target different physiological systems, from aerobic endurance to high-intensity efforts.
+By working at specific percentages of your FTP, you can target different physiological systems with dialed-in accuracy: Zone 2 at 56–75% for aerobic base; sweet spot at 84–97% for efficient threshold development; Zone 4/threshold at 95–105% for lactate threshold; VO2max at 106–120% for top-end aerobic power; anaerobic at 121%+ for capacity above threshold.

 As your fitness improves, your FTP changes.
-Regular testing, typically every 4 to 8 weeks, ensures your training zones remain accurate.
-Using outdated values can lead to training that is either too easy or too hard.
+Regular testing — typically every 4–8 weeks during active training — ensures your training zones remain accurate.
+Using outdated values can lead to training that's either too easy (FTP set too low) or unsustainably hard (FTP set too high).
+Either failure mode compromises adaptation: too-easy training produces no stimulus; too-hard training produces overreach.

-Use Endurly to generate structured workouts based on your FTP and training goals.
+Endurly generates structured cycling workouts based on your FTP and training goals — with zones, progressions, and retest scheduling built in.

 Get Started Free